EUROBEEAN and SKIPBEES… who’s who in the hive?

 European Honey Bees

 Honey bees play an essential role in agriculture, not only producing honey and beeswax but also pollinating a vast number of food crops.
 In Australia, 35 industries are dependent on honeybee pollination for most of their production.
 Crops vary in how much they rely on or respond to pollination by bees.
 Some industries, such as almonds, apples, pears and cherries, depend almost totally on bees for fruit and nut production.
-The potentially devastating impact of exotic pests such as Varroa mite (Varroa destructor), which is yet to reach Australia, pose a significant threat to honeybees and our pollination services.
+The potentially devastating impact of exotic pests such as Varroa mite (Varroa destructor), which has recently been detected in Queensland, pose a significant threat to honeybees and pollination services.

 The highly destructive Varroa mite weakens bees and makes them susceptible to infections.
-Scientists believe a Varroa mite incursion is inevitable, as it has already reached three of our nearest neighbours, Papua New Guinea, Indonesia and New Zealand.
-For more info on the Varroa mite follow this link http://en.wikipedia.org/wiki/Varroa_destructor
+It has been present in three of our nearest neighbours, Papua New Guinea, Indonesia and New Zealand for quite some time and the recent detection in Australia is very concerning.
+For recent info on the Varroa mite follow this link https://www.daf.qld.gov.au/animal-industries/bees/diseases-and-pests/asian-honey-bees/general-information-on-varroa-mites

 Australia has over 1500 species of native bees Australian native bees are important pollinators of our magnificent wildflowers.
 The Blue Banded bees and the stingless bees already show great potential as specialist pollinators.
 The Blue Banded bee (Amegilla) is capable of a special type of pollination behaviour called ‘buzz pollination’.
 Some key Australian crops require buzz pollination for proper development of their fruit.
 These include tomatoes, kiwi fruit, eggplants, blueberries, cranberries and chilli peppers.
 Our native Social Stingless bees (Trigona) are already being successfully used for pollination of crops such as macadamias, mangoes, watermelons and lychees in Queensland.